Printmaking Workshop Part I

 The following post is about my friend Ephraim McNair hanging lovely and though provoking art.

 Ephraim is a graphic and collage artist who worked in a gallery for a stint.
-He worked in the exhibitions offices of University of Arkansas at Little Rock (UALR), and his alma mater, Western Michigan University.
+He worked in the exhibitions offices at University of Arkansas at Little Rock (UALR), and his alma mater, Western Michigan University.
 At UALR he enjoyed helping Nathan Larson manage and install pieces from the permanent collection in offices across campus.
-At Western, his favorite job was lighting exhibits from 30′ up on the air on the scissor lift.
+At Western Michigan University, his favorite job was lighting exhibits from 30′ up in the air on the scissor lift.

 We met through his wife Marita, whom I worked with at UALR.
-He initially hung the lovely and thought provoking art piece “Orthodoxy” by artist Curt Bozif, in our home office.
+He initially hung the lovely and thought provoking art piece “Orthodoxy” by artist Curtis Anthony Bozif, in our home office.

 Orthodoxy